 Dextenza (dexamethasone) is a steroid-containing insert that's placed in the corner of your eye.
 It helps with eye swelling and pain after eye surgery.
 The insert works for 30 days, so you won't need to use additional steroid eye drops.

-Eye inflammation and pain after eye surgery
+Eye inflammation after eye surgery

 Itchy eyes caused by allergies